 Throughout the year we always are happy to collect the amazing the littles gifts our hens lay for us.
 But when a day comes and you only found a few eggs (if any at all) instead of the usual amount, we start to ask the age old question, "Why are my hens not laying?"
 Here I have written the most common reasons your flock has decreased in its egg production, be it sickness or natural reasons.

 Molting is probably the second most common reason for decrease in egg production.
 It is a natural period where a chicken will lose its old, worn out feathers to replace them with cold hardy new ones.
 It is also a time where a hen will revitalize its oviduct, the organ which produces the hen’s eggs.
 Molting normally occurs during the fall, but can occur in at any time a bird or flock is stressed (lack of water, lack of food, no space, or a predator attack).
-For more on molting read this article: Information on Molting Chickens
+For more on molting read this article: What Happens When Chickens Molt?

 Gracie the RIR going through her annual molt